aiven/devportal/docs/platform/reference/eol-for-major-versions.rst

 Aiven for M3DB
 ''''''''''''''

-Starting from v1.5, Aiven for M3DB version will reach EOL six months after **newer major/minor version** is made available on Aiven platform.
+Starting from v1.5, Aiven for M3DB versions will reach EOL six months after newer major and minor versions are made available on the Aiven platform.

 +-------------+---------------+------------------+------------------+
 | **Version** | **Aiven EOL** | **Availability   | **Availability   |